GoogleCloudPlatform/cloud-sql-python-connector/README.md

 ### Custom Connector Object

-If you need to customize something about the connector, or want to specify defaults for each connection to make, you can initialize a custom `Connector` object directly:
+If you need to customize something about the connector, or want to specify defaults for each connection to make, you can initialize a `Connector` object as follows:

 ```python
 from google.cloud.sql.connector import Connector